sstephenson2/SeisCRUST/README.md

 ## License

-This project is licensed under the CC-By Creative Commons licence.
+This project is licensed under a CC-BY Creative Commons licence.